CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • OCTOBER 2018

 Observations.
-There are five key observations from analyzing all that data that may open a means to define new foundations for ontology, epistemology and cosmology:
+There are five key observations from analyzing our data as given.
+It seems that this data could open a means to define new foundations for ontology, epistemology and cosmology:

 The coulomb progression from Planck Charge is line 6 within the chart.
 Within Notation 144 it is 2.0913×1025 Coulombs.
 Given a coulomb is the amount of electricity carried in one second of time by one ampere of current, it converts to 2.0913×1025 joule/volts.
 That compares well to the total energy output of the Sun each second (3.8×1026 joules).